xemnazet/schl_alarm/README.md

 # IMPORTANT
-> *This documentation provides an overview of the School Schedule Project created for a school project.
+> *This documentation provides an overview of the School Schedule Project created for School.
 The project uses the ESP8266 microcontroller to display a schedule on an LCD 16x2 screen and plays associated sounds or messages using the DFPlayer Mini MP3 module, and RTC module for tracking the times.
 Additionally, I add web interface to control the schedule remotely using local Address.
 The system allows users to view the schedule and modify it using a website.*

 Hello this is my first project that requested directly by School and still used till now in my School, The system may not be perfect, and there’s a lot room for improvements, but it’s working as intended for now.